vettom/w-basketball/README.md

 Pick-N-Roll vs Screen Role are two ways of achieving 2-on-1 situations.
 Though similar in principle, execution is completely different.
 There are 4 stages in achieving a successful move.
 Screen-roll is a more natural progression of movement and easier for players to understand and execute.
 Both Shooter and Pick have to play their role to make it success.

 ## What is the difference
-Difference is in the player movement.
-In a Screen-roll, Shooter moves ahead of defender coming to pick.
-In Pick-N-Roll, Shooter moves  in the direction of the pick.
+Difference is in the player movement, and distances involved.
+In a Screen-roll, Shooter moves ahead/away from defender coming to block.
+In Pick-N-Roll, Shooter moves in the direction of the **PICK**, depending which side of the defender the pick is set.

 # Screen Roll
 Shooter positions behind Pick far enough away to ensure Defender jumping will pass the Pick.
 Shooter prepares to take shot.
 Defender moves out to stop the shot.
 Shooter ***moves ahead of defender, blocking the defender*** Point Guard/Pick ensures defender cannot return to position and moves in opposite direction.
 This is very natural movement and easier to pull off.
 In this scenario, Shooter is often closer to Pick and gap not wide enough for defender to get through.